The New WISC Grades 1-8 Teacher Education Program

 • 1 three day online mini week on Human Dignity

-• 1 in person ‘Art of Speech’ workshop per year
+• 1 in person ‘Art of Speech’ Saturday workshop

-• 1 in person ‘Biodynamic Farming’ workshop per year
+• 1 in person ‘Biodynamic Farming’ week-end workshop

 • Field work (Observation & practice teaching)